Messaging Overview

 -

-Users cannot reply from email to send an SMS back
+Users cannot reply from email to send a message back

 -

-Replies must be made inside the mobile app or the FS PBX interface (if applicable)
+Replies must be made from the FS PBX dashboard or the mobile app

-Before a number can send or receive SMS, it must be configured in:
+Before a number can send or receive messages, it must be configured in:

 Advanced → Message Settings